js-jslog/harpguru-scripts/mixolydian-on-pentaharp.md

 One of the biggest factors in chosing a position to play a scale in is; how easy is it.
 Well there are 4 positions on a PentaHarp where a mixolydian scale requires no overblows.
 But there's many more interesting things to consider in getting the most out of your choice and tooday we'll dive in to this question using Harp Guru, showing why Harp Guru is helping people to "quote"... and at the end we'll tell you how you can enter a giveaway to win a pentaharp of your own courtesy of Hohner themselves and their generous UK distributors Sutherland trading.

-The Mixolydian scale is a foundational scale in many forms of music, especially those to which the haromica has been most famously associated.
-And without needing overblows you can play a mixolydian scale in 4 positions on a PentaHarp.
-9th, 10th, 11th & 12th.
+The 4 positions we're talking about here are 9th, 10th, 11th & 12th.
 Don't let those high numbers scare you.
-These are the easiest positions to play mixolydian in, and if you're not familiar with positions and why *they* shoudln't scare you either then check out my introductions to positions linked below.
+These are the easiest positions to play mixolydian in, and if you're not familiar with positions and why they shouldn't scare you in *general* then check out my introductions to positions linked below.

 So 4 positions using only blow, draw and bends already means that we can play in 4 keys on a single harp.
-For example, on this c PentaHarp we can play a mixolydian in F, Bb, Eb & Ab.
+For example, on this C PentaHarp we can play a mixolydian in F, Bb, Eb & Ab.
 If some of those keys don't sound very useful to you then how about we change the harp key to an A (which means that in 9th position we'll be playing in the key of F) where if we come back to listing the available positions for that harp key you can see you'll be able to play in F, C, G & D in 9th, 10th, 11th & 12th position.
 Those are some useful keys.

-Actually, most of the available PentaHarps will give you a good common set of keys in 9th, 10th, 11th & 12th positions, just the C as we've already seen, and the Bb as I'm showing now will have you potentially playing flat versions of much more common keys so watch out for that when you're making your first purchase decision if you want to be playing mixolydian and other major key tunes.
+Actually, most of the available PentaHarps will give you a good common set of keys in all of 9th, 10th, 11th & 12th positions, just the C as we've already seen, and the Bb as I'm showing now will have you potentially playing flat versions of much more common keys so watch out for that when you're making your first purchase decision if you want to be playing mixolydian and other major key tunes.

 Ok, so apart from the key that we'll be playing in, what other features of these positions separate them from one another?
 Let's start with 9th.